 If the company does respond and makes you a partial refund offer that is acceptable to you, accept the offer but make sure the offer does not come with a requirement for you to waive any of your rights.

 Some companies want people to sign statements they will not speak out against the company or waive any further claim.
 If the company has harmed you, that seems like an unreasonable thing for you to waive.
 However, only you can decide what is best for you to do when presented with an offer.
-If you are unsure what rights you may waive, then find a local attorney licensed in your state for help.
+If you are unsure what rights you may waive, find a local attorney licensed in your state for help.

 Step 7 – The Company Response is Not Acceptable

-If you file it online, print a copy of the screen before you hit submit and also print the receipt on the screen after filing it or the confirmation email you might receive.
+If you file it online, print a copy of the screen before you hit submit and also print the receipt on the screen after filing it or the confirmation email, you might receive.

 Step 8 – Keep the Company Informed

-It seems sometimes, they hold off making a refund to see how serious you are about complaining.
+It sometimes seems they hold off making a refund to see how serious you are about complaining.

 Step 9 – A Real Time Suck But Can Be Worth It

-If you still have not received a fair and reasonable refund then contact your local court and find out how to sue the company in small claims court for your refund.
+If you still have not received a fair and reasonable refund, then contact your local court and find out how to sue the company in small claims court for your refund.
 Typically the amounts claimed are eligible to be pursued by individuals this way.
-And if you go this route all those documents you’ve placed in your special place will come in very handy, Take them all with you when you go for your court date.
+And if you go this route, all those documents you’ve placed in your special place will come in very handy; take them all with you when you go for your court date.

-If you are not confident to file your small claims suit then find a local consumer advocate attorney here.
+If you are not confident to file your small claims suit, then find a local consumer advocate attorney here.
 Make sure the attorney you select is licensed to practice law in your state.

 All I Can Say is Most People Find This Process Helpful

-If you have paid thousands of dollars to a company you are claiming has not helped you, while the process above is a bit time consuming and involves some cost, it will be a worthwhile attempt to get a refund.
+If you have paid thousands of dollars to a company you are claiming has not helped you, while the process above is a bit time-consuming and involves some cost, it will be a worthwhile attempt to get a refund.

 Most people that follow this process should expect to get a negotiated acceptable refund or an entire refund of the fees paid if you file your request before the company files for bankruptcy.
 In my experience, debt relief companies that do not communicate well and are not reasonable are headed to an unfortunate end.
-Some file for bankruptcy protection and some just vanish.
+Some file for bankruptcy protection, and some vanish.